kblomqvist/yasha/README.md

 yasha -v var value template.j2
 ```

-However, in many cases it is more convenient to define variables in a separate template variable file
+However, in many cases it is more convenient to define variables in a separate file

 ```bash
 yasha -V variables.yaml template.j2